-No, for cybersecurity reasons, the OEB no longer supports USB flash drives or other types of portable storage devices.
+No, for cybersecurity reasons, USB flash drives or any other type of portable storage device are no longer supported by the OEB.

 10. How can I submit a signed, original document electronically?

 You can submit signed, original documents using the RESS system.